-I chose the Imperial pass which included an audio tour of the apartments in the Schönbrunn Palace.
-Photography is not allowed inside the Palace and they don’t deposit your mobiles/cameras.
-But they keep a routine check at every nook and corner to prevent tourists from clicking.
+Photography is not allowed inside the Palace.
+They don’t deposit your mobiles/cameras but they keep a routine check at every step.
 Yet, when I went through a huge sculpture of Sisi looking into the mirror, I couldn’t resist myself from clicking.
 Considering it was a memory worth capturing in my camera roll so not posting it here.
 Wouldn’t it be unfair to all those who want to go and see it themselves?

 Apart from the Schönbrunn Palace, the complex also holds an enormous garden area on the rear side of the Palace going up till the Gloriette – a facade on one end of the gardens.
-In spring season the Schönbrunn Palace gardens are blooming with flowers all over making it a pleasing site and also the garden worth capturing.
-No matter how many days you have in the Austrian capital, Schönbrunn Palace is one of the best places to visit in Vienna in 2 days.
+In the spring season, the Schönbrunn Palace gardens are blooming with flowers all over making it a pleasing site and also the garden worth capturing.
+No matter how many days you have, Schönbrunn Palace is one of the best places to visit in Vienna in 2 days.

 Quick Tip – Phone cameras are good, but you might need a DSLR with a good zoom lens to capture the animals in your camera roll.
 I didn’t have one hence the picture quality isn’t as good as I wanted them to be.

-The center of the capital not only holds the famous St. Stephan’s Cathedral, but also will give you an amazing vibe of Viennese culture.
-The Vienna city center is buzzing with all sorts of activities, artists & locals shopping.
+The center of the capital will give you an amazing vibe of Viennese culture.
+Vienna’s historic city center is buzzing with all sorts of activities, artists & locals shopping.
 The tourists enjoying the culture of the city, and typical Viennese food and wine culture is eminent on the street.

 The cafes on the road add to the hustle bustle of the Vienna city center.
 The city center can get really crowded as a prime spot for tourists and locals equally.
 It might even feel annihilating to some but it is still the best way to get a hint of the city’s culture.